 As I mentioned earlier in the post our entire south facing wall of our home is windows.
 On any given day the light floods in.
 This was the perfect backdrop for my 12 foot farm table that I built with my father.
 To read the post on how we built it, click here.
 This year, setting the table was all about plaid!

 Taking center stage is an all green winter floral arrangement from Wisteria Flowers and Gifts.
 Flanking the arrangement are two plaid glass finials and green etched mercury glass candle votives.

-Down the middle of the farm table is a red plaid table runner.
+Down the middle of the farm table is a red plaid table runner from HomeGoods.
 I used my bright green flatware and layered green plaids and stripes.

 Making their holiday appearance were my hand painted water goblets.
 I placed a small fresh pine and cranberry arrangement on each place setting and tied a personalized name tag for all my guests.

-Draping over each bistro chair is a red and green plaid linen napkins.
+Draping over each bistro chair is a red and green plaid linen napkins also from HomeGoods.
 Last year I began collecting plaids in all colors and styles.
 Layering and mixing the styles to create interesting pattern play became a favorite of mine.
 Are you decorating with plaid this year?

 I finished accesorizing the table with deer antlers, whimsical animal sculptures and my favorite bottlebrush trees.
 Hanging from the curtain rod‘s are oversized papier-mâché harlequin bulbs.

 Mixing high and low is my go-to for creating an inviting and unique tablescape.
 It’s tough to tell the expensive china from the dollar store finds.

 The table is set and we’re now ready for the Holidays and entertaining!
 How will you decorate this year for Christmas?
 Do you host a big crew or intimate few?

 Heart of The Home